Design is not decoration: why brand systems are the most misunderstood asset in business

 That means:

-When a brand system is rooted in strategy, it outlives campaigns, CMOs, and market cycles.
+When a brand system is rooted in strategy, it outlives campaigns, leadership changes, and market cycles.

 Instead of asking: